 might help build these Point Group selectors.

-• Physical utility locations in the real world tend to collect together in close proximity to one another.
+Yes.
+We still need a way to gather up and easily select the specific groups of points. - Physical utility locations in the real world tend to collect together in close proximity to one another.
 We get the clutter of chaos.

 Label Readability because of label overwrites then becomes the issue.